Multi-neutron correlations in light nuclei via ab-initio lattice simulations: Abstract

 \section{Abstract}

 The quest to understand multi-neutron systems has a long history, and recent experimental efforts aim to probe candidate four-neutron configurations in neutron-rich light nuclei such as ${}^8$He and ${}^7$H via quasi-free knockout reactions.
 However, the ground-state energies of the hydrogen isotopes ${}^6$H and ${}^7$H are not yet well constrained, with substantial discrepancies across experimental analyses and theoretical predictions.
-Using ab initio nuclear lattice effective field theory with an ensemble of 282 chiral two- and three-nucleon forces, we perform an uncertainty-quantified analysis of the ground-state energies of ${}^6$H and ${}^7$H. The marginal posteriors suggest single-neutron separation energy $S_n({}^{7}\text{H})=0.35^{+0.32}_{-0.32}$ MeV, disfavoring sequential ${}^{6}\mathrm{H}+n$ decay and pointing towards direct $t+4n$ emission.
+Using ab initio nuclear lattice effective field theory with an ensemble of 282 chiral two- and three-nucleon forces, we perform a Bayesian uncertainty-quantified analysis of the ground-state energies of ${}^6$H and ${}^7$H. The marginal posteriors suggest single-neutron separation energy $S_n({}^{7}\mathrm{H})=0.35^{+0.32}_{-0.32}$ MeV, which kinematically disfavors sequential decay via ${}^{6}\mathrm{H}+n$ and thereby makes multi-neutron emission channels comparatively more relevant.
 Intrinsic densities indicate triton- and $\alpha$-like clusters in ${}^7$H and ${}^8$He, respectively.
-By computing two-body and reduced four-body correlation functions, we find that the valence neutrons in the surface region of these systems form compact dineutrons that predominantly organize into symmetric dineutron-dineutron configurations, with only a small but non-negligible fraction assembling into more compact tetraneutron-like substructures.
+By computing two-body and reduced four-body correlation functions, we find that the valence neutrons in the surface region of these systems form compact dineutrons that predominantly organize into approximately symmetric dineutron-dineutron configurations, with only a small but non-negligible fraction assembling into more compact tetraneutron-like substructures.
 In ${}^7$H, these components account for roughly 95\% and 5\% of the sampled four-neutron configurations, respectively, and ${}^8$He exhibits a similar hierarchy.
 For these configurations, we also extract the corresponding spatial and angular correlation patterns among the nucleons.
 These results provide nuclear-structure insights into the debate surrounding four-neutron clusters and complement ongoing experimental searches for tetraneutron signatures in light nuclei.

 \paragraph{}{\itshape Introduction:} The nature of multi-neutron systems, in particular candidate three-neutron ($3n$) and four-neutron ($4n$) clusters, has been the subject of long-standing interest and controversy for more than half a century~\cite{Marques:2021mqf}.
 Experimentally, our knowledge of such systems relies predominantly on indirect kinematic reconstructions in breakup~\cite{Marques:2001wh}, double charge-exchange~\cite{Kisamori:2016jie}, and quasi-free knockout reactions~\cite{Duer:2022ehf}, which are often discussed within a picture invoking preformed four-neutron configurations in neutron-rich projectiles.
 A fully exclusive observation of a correlated multi-neutron cluster remains a major challenge and the focus of ongoing efforts~\cite{Huang:2021lch}.
 Such systems provide a unique window into many-body correlations in neutron-rich nuclei and dilute nuclear matter, and their direct exploration would clarify both their existence and their internal multi-neutron correlations, thereby linking multi-neutron correlations to more general many-body correlations in nuclei and nuclear matter.